Lifespan: Eiroku 10 (1567) to 4/29 of Keichō 20 (1615)

 Lord: Uncertain → Katō Yoshiakira → Kobayakawa Hideaki → Matsudaira Tadayoshi → Fukushima Masanori → Toyotomi Hideyori

-Wife: Origin from the Kabeya-Sakai clan
+Wife: Daughter of the Kabeya-Sakai clan

 Children: Sakai Heibei Naotane

 Ban Naoyuki served as a bushō from the Sengoku period to the early Edo period.
-He later changed his name to Ban Dan-emon after a promotion owing to his contributions in Korea.
+He later changed his name to Ban Danemon after a promotion owing to his contributions in Korea.

 Naoyuki’s origins are uncertain.
 Having the same surname as Ban Naomasa, a senior retainer of the Oda from Owari Province, Naoyuki may have been a relative.
 Alternatively, he may have been (a) Suda Jirōzaemon, a rōnin, or wandering samurai, from the Yokosuka group of Tōtōmi Province, (b) a servant of the Chiba clan from a village in Kazusa Province, (c) a retainer of the Odawara-Hōjō clan serving Hōjō Tsunanari, or (d) an inhabitant of Tamanawa in Sagami Province, serving as a foot soldier for Hōjō Ujikatsu, lord of Tamanawa Castle.
 Naoyuki began his career in a low-level support role for the mounted infantry unit under Sakai Masahisa, a retainer of the Oda.
 Owing to his contributions, Oda Nobunaga promoted Naoyuki to the status of a samurai.

 According to certain accounts, he had the vice of drinking saké and acting violently.
 This led him to kill someone, for which he was expelled from the clan and left to wander several provinces and, as one of the possibilities noted above, became a soldier for Hōjō Ujikatsu.
 Or, Naoyuki may have become a rōnin after the Conquest of Odawara in 1590 in which Toyotomi Hideyoshi defeated Hōjō Ujinao.
 Or, according to another account, Naoyuki became an impoverished rōnin after having received a stipend of 200 koku while serving Taki Gonemon (a retainer of Kobayakawa Takakage), whereupon servants of Kimura Shigekore (a retainer of Toyotomi Hidetsugu) took pity upon him, gave him clothes, and recommended to their lord, Katō Yoshiakira, that he take him in.
-Yoshiakira is known for posterity as one of the Shizugatake no shichihon-yari, or Seven Spears of Shizugatake, a group of elite soldiers who served as the vanguard in battle for Toyotomi Hideyoshi at the Battle of Shizugatake.
+Yoshiakira is known for posterity as one of the Shizugatake no shichihon-yari, or Seven Spears of Shizugatake, an elite group of soldiers who served as the vanguard in battle for Toyotomi Hideyoshi at the Battle of Shizugatake.

 Based on several accounts, Naoyuki assumed the name of Shigure Sanosuke while wandering the provinces.

 From 1590 to 1592, Naoyuki served under Yoshiakira, a retainer of Toyotomi Hideyoshi and daimyō based in Matsuyama in Iyo Province.
 Toyotomi Hideyoshi’s expeditions to the Korean Peninsula, known as the Bunroku-Keichō Campaign, occurred over two periods (1592-1593; 1597-1598).
-In preparation for this expedition, Yoshiakira assigned Naoyuki, upon recommendation of the attendants, to serve as the standard-bearer of a blue silk banner displaying the Japanese symbol known as the hinomaru in the middle.
-Naoyuki carried this prominent flag (approximately 130 centimeters in length) on his back, achieving meritorious results in battle for which he earned a stipend of 350 koku.
+In preparation for this expedition, Yoshiakira assigned Naoyuki, upon recommendation of the servants, to be the standard-bearer of a blue silk banner displaying the Japanese symbol known as the hinomaru in the middle.
+Naoyuki carried this prominent flag (approximately 130 centimeters in length) on his back, achieving valorous results in battle for which he earned a stipend of 350 koku.
 At the Battle of Shissenryō, a clash at sea between the Japanese and Korean navies, Naoyuki and seven men succeeded in capturing three enemy patrol boats.

 After the battles in Korea, Naoyuki was rewarded with a stipend of 1,000 koku and promoted to commander of the infantry.
-At this time, he changed his name to Ban Dan-emon, commensurate with his higher rank.
+At this time, he changed his name to Ban Danemon, commensurate with his higher rank.

 In 1600, Naoyuki commanded the infantry at the Battle of Sekigahara.
 Disobeying orders, he unilaterally sent the ashigaru, or foot soldiers, on the attack.
 Enraged, Yoshiakira reprimanded Naoyuki, telling him that he did not have the ability to serve as commander.
 Naoyuki then left a Chinese verse on Yoshiakira’s bench stating that “Seagulls soar in the heavens, do not remain in small waters,” whereupon he left his stipend and fled.
 This reportedly further upset Yoshiakira, who dispatched a banishment order, forbidding anyone from providing shelter to Naoyuki.